ricardoLopezProgramming/first-repository/README.md

 # first-repository
-Hello, i´m Ricardo, and this is My first README.
+Hello, i´m (Ricardo), and this is My first README.